 The Basic Plugins:

 Once you have your CPanel for the blog activated, you may choose a few plugins to add to your blog.
-It is not at all advisable to load a blog with unnecessary plugins as that will slow down the blog’s performance and moreover it is always advisable to use plugins from trusted sources.
-I use both paid and unpaid plugins based on my requirements and again for the plugins if any payment involves, that is yearly.
+It is not at all advisable to load a blog with unnecessary plugins.
+This will slow down the blog’s performance.
+Moreover, it is always advisable to use plugins from trusted sources.
+I use both paid and unpaid plugins based on my requirements.
+For the plugins, if any payment involves, that is yearly.
 Below is the list of a few plugins I found really useful over the years:

 With all these, you will be able to create the food blog skeleton.
-As I already said, a blog is all about the content, regularity of posting, the pictures (especially in the case of food blogging).
-At the end, it is all about passion and our urge of learning new things and that’s how I started blogging in 2012.
+A blog is all about the content, regularity of posting, the pictures (especially in the case of food blogging).
+In the end, it is all about passion and our urge of learning new things.
+Needless to say, that’s how I started blogging in 2012.
 I will be sharing a few more details under this series on Writing for Food Blog, Food Photography for Food Blog, The Basic SEO, Social Media and Food Blogging shortly and if you feel there is anything else that can be covered under the head of ” how to start a Food Blog “, please let me know.

 Have you tried the How to start a Food Blog post from Debjanir Rannaghar!